pawelbcn/wp-site-github-backup/README.md

 4. All production files will be stored in the `production-updates` directory

 ## Changelog

+### Version 2.0.0
+- Added "Update from GitHub" button to update the plugin directly from the admin panel
+- Added self-update functionality to keep the plugin up to date
+- Improved UI with better progress tracking and logging
+- Added production updates feature with script to upload changes from production site
+- Created dedicated directory for production site files
+- Added documentation for the production updates workflow

 ### Version 1.2.0
 - Added production updates feature with script to upload changes from production site